cloudspeech/houdini-talk/short-essay.md

 Step 3: compose your HTML as a mix of old tags and your new one.

-Because nothing loads automatically inside a `<template>` tag, we can put what to load safely _inside_ script-with-a-dash:
+Because nothing loads automatically inside a `<template>` tag, we can wrap the things to load with it and then put everything _inside_ script-with-a-dash:

 ```html
 <scri-pt when="visible">